hobbo91/BetterBright/README.md

 Press the PSP's **Display (brightness) button** to cycle through the brightness values you list in `BetterBright.ini`.

-With the included `.ini` (`combo_mode=1`) you can also hold a trigger + tap the Display button: **R = brighter, L = dimmer**.
+With the included `.ini` (`combo_mode=1`) you can also hold L or R Trigger + tap the Display button: **R = brighter, L = dimmer**.
 See `combo_mode` below for the other schemes.

-It remembers the level you chose and re-applies it after returning to the XMB, launching a game, rebooting, or waking from sleep - instead of snapping back to the firmware default.
+It remembers the level you chose and re-applies it after returning to the XMB, launching a game, rebooting, or (usually) waking from sleep - instead of snapping back to the firmware default.

 ## Install (ARK-4 / FasterARK)